 Visa for IT professionals

-To obtain a visa to work as an IT specialist, you must meet the following requirements in particular:
+In order to obtain a visa and a residence permit to work as an IT specialist in accordance with Section 19c (2) AufenthG in conjunction with Section 6 (1) sentence 3 BeschV, you must meet the following requirements in particular:

-As with the EU Blue Card, you must have a concrete job offer in the IT sector in Germany, but in this case with a significantly higher minimum salary.
+As with the EU Blue Card, you must have a concrete job offer in the IT sector in Germany, but in this case with a minimally lower minimum salary.

-In principle, the approval of the Federal Employment Agency is also required; this agency checks whether the conditions of your employment are those that are comparable to those of domestic employees.
+However, the approval of the Federal Employment Agency is always required.
+This agency checks whether the conditions of your employment are comparable to those of domestic employees.